-The Confederation Cup, which moved into its 37th year in 2015, has evolved into the finest day Canadian harness racing has to offer.
+The Confederation Cup, which was raced for the 39th time in 2017, has evolved into the finest day Canadian harness racing has to offer.

 If it takes prestige, tradition, excitement and world-class performances by champion horses to make a race great, then the Confederation Cup is truly a great race.